About Dr Fatou Wurie

 Founding Youterus Health was a natural step.
 It created a place where uterine and menstrual health are taken seriously, and where narrative is understood as a form of knowledge.

-My work brings together lived experience, research, and long professional practice to support clearer and more grounded decisions.
+My work brings together lived experience, research, and long professional practice, using narrative as a strategic input to support clearer judgment, grounded strategy, and decisions that reflect how women actually live.

 WORK WITH ME